danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 But the reality was stark.
 Employees were huddled in groups, their wide eyes flicking from screen to screen, hoping for some sign that this was just a bad dream.
 Information on what had just transpired trickled through whisper networks, fueling panic that spread faster than a flour spill in the DriftLoaf kitchen.

-Miranda knew they needed a solution, and fast.
+Eleanor knew they needed a solution, and fast.
 "Greg, Shari, gather the team.
 We need all hands on deck," she commanded, her voice cutting through the din.
 "And for heaven's sake, has anyone seen Tyler?"

 Amid this digital renaissance, a new threat looms over DriftLoaf's connected workspace--a ransomware scare.
 Though the details of this electronic siege unfold in later chapters, the looming chaos sets the stage for our exploration of AI's potential to not only enhance intelligence but also fortify defenses against such cyber threats.
-As the first hints of this scare ripple through the office, the need for robust AI-driven strategies becomes all the more palpable, pressing Miranda and her team to not only harness, but possibly rely on, the very tools they're learning to wield.
+As the first hints of this scare ripple through the office, the need for robust AI-driven strategies becomes all the more palpable, pressing Eleanor and her team to not only harness, but possibly rely on, the very tools they're learning to wield.

 ### Your Brain on Bots